marveldylan/u3_lesson_sequelize_associations/README.md

 ## Recap

-In this lesson, we learned how define and query associations.
+In this lesson, we learned how to define and query associations.
 Associations are an important concept in the relational database world and are a core fundamental to what makes these databases so powerful.

 ## Resources